Non-Koszulness of operads and positivity of Poincar\'e series: The mock partially associative operad is not Koszul

-We prove Theorem~\ref{main} by explicitly defining the coefficients $\epsilon_T$ and showing that they have the requisite properties.
-Denote by $\edg(X)$ the set of internal edges of a tree $X$ and $e(X)$ the cardinality of this set.
-Notice that

-Assume that we are given a rule that divides internal edges of each tree $X$ into two disjoint subsets, the set $\reg(X)$ of {\em regular\/} edges and the set $\sng(X)$ of {\em singular\/} ones.
-For a $0$-tree~$S$ and its internal edge $e\in \edg(S)$ denote by $S/e$ the tree obtained by collapsing $e$ into a~vertex.
-Suppose that the rule is such that
+We are going to describe a rule that divides internal edges of each tree $X$ into two disjoint subsets, the set $\reg(X)$ of {\em regular\/} edges and the set $\sng(X)$ of {\em singular\/} ones.
+For a degree-$0$ tree~$S$ and its internal edge $e\in \edg(S)$ denote by $S/e$ the degree-$1$ tree obtained by collapsing $e$ into a~vertex.
+The crucial property of this rule will be that